2sic/turnOn/README.md

 * v0.1.1 initial version
 * v0.1.2 corrected so that `tag` no the context is the real html tag
 * v0.2.0 changing `awaits` in html tag to be `require` because it's a reserved term in C# and most turnOn is made in C#
+  note: we never bumped the version that's shown
+* v0.3.0 working on `args` variant